 It lets users know it doesn't sell harsh, drying, artificial products, and instead uses natural oils that work with the customer’s body chemistry.

 This product ethos means that it only sells products that live up to this standard and pits itself against a rampant problem in the industry.

 Casting the industry norm as an antagonist is a positioning strategy often used by brands that are confident about their solution to the customer’s problems.

-Now that we’ve looked at 10 examples of strong USPs from other businesses, you might be wondering how you can go about creating, uncovering, or refining your own unique selling proposition.
+Now that we’ve looked at unique selling proposition examples from other businesses, you might be wondering how you can go about creating, uncovering, or refining your own unique selling proposition.